NickyLind/Beer-Me/README.md

     This application is the start of my capstone project for Epicodus that will showcase many of the tools I learned as a student there

+## Time Logged Outside of Commits

+* 1.5 hours whiteboarding (below)
+* 3 hours planning component chart (below)
+* .5 hours making a list of tasks to get started programming the application

 ## Setup/Installation Requirements
 To run this application you will need the following:
 * A code editor.
 [Visual Studio Code](https://code.visualstudio.com/) is what I use.